filisko/grav-plugin-downloads-counter/README.md

 # Grav Downloads Counter Plugin

-This small plugin will store the number of times a file was downloaded and the last time it happened.
+This small plugin will store the number of times a file was downloaded, and the last time it was downloaded.

 ## Installation